-How alternative investments can mitigate the impacts of soaring UK inflation
+How alternative investments can mitigate uk inflation impacts

 Following the news that UK inflation rates hit decade-highs of 4.2% in October, the pressure for experienced investors to mitigate their capital losses via alternative routes has heightened amid what the Governor of the Bank of England has labelled a ‘very uneasy situation’.